Commonly Asked Questions

 It normally takes 6 years to complete the program for students who begin at Year I.

 Do you give credit for my master’s degree?

 Yes.
-The program will accept up to 21 transfer credits for foundational and elective courses at the 500-600 level for students who are admitted to Year II.
-The program will accept a maximum of 12 transfer credits for foundational and elective courses at the 500-600 level for students who are admitted to Year I.
+The program may accept up to 21 transfer credits for foundational courses for students who are admitted to Year II.
+The program will accept a maximum of 12 transfer credits for foundational courses for students who are admitted to Year I.

 Is your program APA accredited?